 There are few alternate styles of Helvetica like Helvetica Textbook (an alternate design of the typeface), Neue Helvetica thai (Thai font designer Anuthin Wongsunkakon of Cadson Demak Co. created Thai versions of Helvetica and Neue Helvetica fonts) etc.

-Helvetica Alternative Fonts
+Helvetica Free Fonts

 The below fonts are highly popular and useful to design for body text, headlines, print design and advertising of every aspects.
 These fonts are very similar and close to the Helvetica fonts.
 You can use these fonts for both personal and commercial purposes.

 Helvetica Neue is the reworking of the typeface with a more structurally unified set of the heights and widths.
 Other changes include improved legibility, heavier marks, and increased spacing in the numbers.